2023 Best Business Schools in Massachusetts

 Our analysis found Massachusetts Institute of Technology to be the best school for business students in Massachusetts.

-On average, students take out $14,976 in loans while pursuing their degree.After graduating from North Shore Community College, students go on to jobs where they make an average of $42,262 during the early years of their career.
+On average, students take out $12,931 in loans while pursuing their degree.After graduating from BHCC, students go on to jobs where they make an average of $39,456 during the early years of their career.

 Tufts University did quite well in this year’s ranking of the best places for business students.
 It came in at #6 on the list.

-Bentley University did quite well in this year’s ranking of the best places for business students.
-It came in at #7 on the list.
+Northeastern University did quite well in this year’s ranking of the best places for business students.
+It came in at #9 on the list.

 Boston University landed the #10 spot in the rankings for the best business programs.

-On average, students take out $22,561 in loans while pursuing their degree.
-For those students on a 10-year repayment plan, the average payment due each month is around $630.
+By the time they get their degree, students from this school have racked up an average of $22,561 in student loans.
+If you borrow this amount, expect your monthly student loan payment to be around $630, assuming you are on a 10-year repayment plan.
 Once they receive their degree, Boston U graduates enter the workforce, making an average salary of $55,473 during the early year of their career.

 Degree recipients from NECC accumulate an average of $14,951 in student debt by the time they complete their degree.
 Once they receive their degree, NECC graduates enter the workforce, making an average salary of $39,221 during the early year of their career.